aithrien-of-ravenholdt/my-microservice/PORTFOLIO.md

 - Integrate Prometheus + Grafana for live container metrics
 - Archive static analysis results in Jenkins for auditing
 - Add alerting rules and dashboards for test failures and resource spikes

-### 🛡️ Security & Hardening

-- Scan container images with Trivy
-- Use Helm Secrets and Kubernetes `Secrets` for secure config and credentials
-- Integrate RBAC for Jenkins service account and namespace isolation

 ### 📦 Release Traceability & Promotion